 - minimum height at the withers 1.60m/15.3 hands

 The Sport Predicate can be awarded to mares, gelding, and stallions that achieve good results in competitive sport.
-The Sport predicate can only be obtained based on results achieved at shows registered with the ” United States Equestrian Federation, United States Dressage Federation, American Driving Society” or “Koninklijke Nederlands Hippische Sportfederatie”/Royal Dutch Equestrian Federation (KNHS).
+The Sport predicate can only be obtained based on results achieved at shows registered with the ” United States Equestrian Federation, United States Dressage Federation, Equestrian Canada, American Driving Society” or “Koninklijke Nederlands Hippische Sportfederatie”/Royal Dutch Equestrian Federation (KNHS).
 The scores registered with USEF, USDF, ADS, or KNHS determine qualification for the Sport predicate.

 FHANA and the KFPS have worked together to have the same requirements that are available to the members in the Netherlands.
 If you have any questions please contact the FHANA office.